TheRealAD/dynamic-ui/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## To Do Items

-1. Custom Composite Controls
-2. Angular based routing – for accessing internal routes.
-3. CSS fixes
-4. Designer - Adding props to each control + Creation of JSON (similar to parsing written in the FormField service)
-5. I18n support
-6. Popups  - for login, messages & confirmation
-7. Creating a form instance from a created template

-8. Authentication
-9. Listing form instances with RBAC support
-10. Color schemes - complaince with BMC Adapt
-11. Nested Sections